 • Seasonings.
 These are simply seasoned with garlic salt, onion powder and dried dill weed.
 Once they’ve cooked and you’ve given them a taste, add salt & black pepper to your preference.

 • Fresh herbs.
 Optional for garnish, to add color and freshness.
-Dill, rosemary, thyme, and/or fresh parsley are great options.
+Dill, chives, fresh rosemary, thyme, and/or fresh parsley are great options.

 • Spicy.
-Add a kick of heat and uses spices such as Cajun spice, a little cayenne pepper, smoked paprika, red pepper flakes or even chili powder.
+Add a kick of heat and use spices such as Cajun spice, a little cayenne pepper, smoked paprika, red pepper flakes or even chili powder.

 • Taco seasoning.
 Make my homemade taco seasoning or use store-bought to give these bold, zesty flavor.